DejanDraschkow/n3n4/README.md

 ## Article

-The related article is currently in review:
+The related article is currently in press:

-Draschkow, D., Heikel, E., Fiebach, C., Võ, M. L.-H., & Sassenhagen, J. (in review).
+Draschkow, D., Heikel, E., Fiebach, C., Võ, M. L.-H., & Sassenhagen, J. (in press).
 No evidence from MVPA for different processes underlying the N300 and N400 incongruity effects in object-scene processing. *Neuropsychologia*.